The Big Express

-The Big Express is the seventh studio album by English rock band XTC, released on 15 October 1984 by Virgin Records.
+The Big Express is the seventh studio album by the English rock band XTC, released on 15 October 1984 by Virgin Records.
 It is an autobiographical concept album inspired by the band's hometown of Swindon and its railway system, the Swindon Works.
 In comparison to its predecessor Mummer (1983), which had a modest, pastoral approach to production, the album features a bright, uptempo sound marked by studio experimentation and denser arrangements, setting a template that they further developed on subsequent albums.